pixelarraymedia/pixelarraymedia/README.md

 ## 🌐 About Me

 I transform ideas into digital experiences.
-With a passion for maintainable code and innovative solutions, i'm always eager to learn more and push the boundaries of whats possible through technology.
+I'm seriously passionate about solving problems and always eager to learn more.
+Looking to push the boundaries of whats possible through technology.

 ## 🛠️ Tech Stack